divio/divio-cloud-docs/how-to/addon-create.rst

 Add the packaging files
 -----------------------

-We need to work in the project's ``addons-dev`` directory.
+We need to work in the application's ``addons-dev`` directory.
 Create a new directory there with the same name as the *Package Name*.

 Select *Package Information* from your addon's menu.
 Download the packaging